starzel/buildout/README.txt

 Testing
 +++++++

-Setup for gitlab-ci and jenkins
+Setup for gitlab-ci
-    Configure your ci-system to run the script ``./bootstrap_ci.sh``.
-This will configure and run the whole buildout.
+    The config ``local_ci.cfg`` can be used by your ci-system to run the buildout.

 Deployment